SanapPrasadVitthal2021/email-a-random-xkcd-challenge-SanapPrasad2021/README.md

 -----Description-----
 This is a simple PHP application that accepts a visitor’s email address and emails them random XKCD comics every five minutes.
 And every mail contains the unsubscribe link so they can stop the receiving email.

-In the email the are receving the information related to xkcd comic.
+In the email they are receving the information related to xkcd comic and img also.

------Table-----
+----- Links -----

+----- Table -----
-In this application I use one table for getting information from the visitors.
+In this application I use one table for getting information from the visitors and store it into.

 Table-visitor_det
 Fields- 1)fname:For first name.